gsylvie/control-freak-bulk-editor/README.md

 }
 ```

-This "bulkedits.json" file will adjust those 4 config keys in the 4 repositories specified.
+This "bulkedits.json" file will set values for those 4 config keys in the repositories listed.
 Repositories can be specified using "PROJECT/repo" slug style (e.g., "PROJECT_1/rep_1"), or if
 you happen to know a repository's Integer id, you can use that instead (e.g., "342").

-In this particular example the bulk-edit will setup a Regex rule that all commits must pass.
+In this particular example the bulk-edit will setup a regex rule that all commits must pass.

 Before: